Regular procedure

 Onward appeal to the Upper Tribunal

 There is an onward appeal to the Immigration and Asylum Chamber of the Upper Tribunal (UT) (IAC) on a point of law.
 This is with permission of the FTT (IAC).
-Application must be made within 14 days of receiving the refusal.[38]
-If the FTT (IAC) refuses permission, an application for permission may be made to the UT (IAC).
+Application must be made within 14 days of receiving the refusal.[47]
+If the FTT (IAC) refuses permission, an application for permission may be made to the UT (IAC) within 14 days of the notice of the FTT (IAC)’s decision being sent to the applicant.[48]
 If this is refused, there is no appeal, but application may be made to the High Court, or in Scotland the Court of Session, for permission to apply for judicial review within a specially shortened time limit of 16 calendar days (as compared with three months for a usual judicial review application).
+The ability to use this process has since been heavily restricted through the introduction of the Judicial Review and Courts Act 2022.[49]
+A legal challenge to this restriction was unsuccessful.[50]

 Lodging an appeal or an application for permission to appeal against an asylum refusal suspends removal from the UK, unless the case has been certified under Section 94 Nationality, Immigration and Asylum Act (NIAA) as clearly unfounded.[51]